TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 ![Stopping the container with docker compose](./pics/stopping-the-container-with-docker-compose.png)

-## Dedicated docker compose file
+## Dedicated docker compose files

-### Only a PostgreSQL instance
+### Only PostgreSQL

-If you only need a postgreSQL instance you can use the docker compose file under `postgresql-docker-compose-examples/postgresql-only`.
+If you only need a **postgreSQL** instance you can use the docker compose file under `postgresql-docker-compose-examples/postgresql-only`.
 To fire up the container :

 ```txt